Being Informed About Reasons for Manuscript Rejection

 The solution: Write the abstract last

 The title is by far the most visible part of your manuscript as it appears in database searches and at the very top of your manuscript.
-Problems with the title can be manifold, but generally they can be broken down into two kinds of mistakes: (1) the scope or focus differs from that presented in the body; or (2) it is too long and not a good fit for the journal’s readership.
+Problems with the manuscript title can be manifold, but they can generally be broken down into two kinds of mistakes: (1) the scope or focus differs from that presented in the body, or (2) it is too long and not a good fit for the journal’s readership.

 The solution: Sharpen your title

 Think of the title as an ad slogan—it must be catchy enough to make people interested and yet accurate enough that they don’t feel like they’ve been tricked with false advertising.
 Similarly, your manuscript title must fit the scope of your paper and yet be short enough that it is picked up in journal database searches.
 It must also be “punchy” enough that fellow researchers and subscribers will be interested in clicking on it.
 Delete overused words and phrases that describe the study’s methods (e.g., “a four-year longitudinal study,” “the long-term implications of”) and insert key terms that are the most pertinent to your study and that researchers can easily find.
-It can take a bit of time to sculpt the most captivating and appropriate title, but in the end it will be well worth the effort.
-For detailed considerations, check out this article on choosing the perfect title.
+It can take a bit of time to sculpt the most captivating and appropriate title, but in the end, it will be well worth the effort.
+Learn how to write a good research paper title.

-The solution: Always thoroughly research the journals to which you plant to submit
+The solution: Thoroughly research the journals you submit to

-For more detailed articles and videos about academic writing and journal submissions, visit our Resources page.
+For more detailed articles and videos about academic writing and journal submissions, visit our Academic Resources page.

 1 Ezeala, C., Nweke, I., & Ezeala, M. (2013).
 “Common Errors in Manuscripts Submitted to Medical Science Journals.”
 Annals of Medical and Health Sciences Research, 3(3), 376–379. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3793443/.